Los Altos (state): Second period of separation

-In his absence, the liberal criollos from Quetzaltenango — led by general Agustín Guzmán who occupied the city after Corregidor general Mariano Paredes was called to Guatemala City to take over the Presidential office- declared that Los Altos was an independent state once again on 26 August 1848; the new state had the support of Vasconcelos' regime in El Salvador and the rebel guerrilla army of Vicente and Serapio Cruz who were declared enemies of general Carrera.
-The interim government was led by Guzmán himself and had Florencio Molina and the priest Fernando Davila as his Cabinet members.
+On Carraera's absence, the Quetzaltenango capitulars – led by general Agustín Guzmán, who occupied the city after Corregidor General Mariano Paredes was called to Guatemala City to take over the presidential office – declared that Los Altos was an independent state once again on 26 August 1848.
+The new state had the support of the government of El Salvador led by President Doroteo Vasconcelos and the rebel guerrilla army of Vicente and Cruz who were declared enemies of general Carrera.
+On 5 September, the criollos altenses chose a formal government led by Fernando Antonio Martínez.